 India is among the fastest-growing economies in the world with an immense human potential and a large market comprising of over 1.2 billion people.
 Opportunities in India has however attracted a large amount of Foreign Direct Investment into the country and each year the amount of FDI inflow keeps on increasing due to more number of foreign businesses who start their operations in India.
-The article will tell us as to how can a foreign company start a new company in India and also all about registration of foreign companies in India which would help us to understand the topic in a better way.
+The article will tell us as to how can a foreign company set up a branch office in India and also all about registration of foreign companies in India which would help us to understand the topic in a better way.

 There are mainly two types of entry strategy for the foreign businesses in India, the registration of a company or the establishing a branch/liaison office.

 Private limited company registration is the easiest and the fastest type of India entry strategy for the foreign nationals and for the foreign companies.
-Foreign direct investment of up to 100% into a private limited company or a limited company is under the automatic route, in which no permission form the Central Government is required.
+Foreign direct investment of up to 100% into a private limited company or a limited company is under the automatic route, in which no permission from the Central Government is required.
 Hence, the incorporation of a private limited company as a wholly owned subsidiary of a foreign company or a joint venture is the cheapest, the easiest and the fastest entry strategy for the foreign companies and the foreign nationals into India.

 The Registration of the Branch Office, taken the Liaison Office or the Project Office requires RBI and/or the Government approval.
-Therefore, the cost and the is taken for the registration of the branch office, the liaison office or the project office for a foreign company is higher than the cost and the time associated with incorporation of a private limited company.
+Therefore, the cost and the is taken for the company registration of the branch office, the liaison office or the project office for a foreign company is higher than the cost and the time associated with incorporation of a private limited company.
 Further, the foreign nationals cannot open a branch office, a liaison office or a project office.
 Hence, this option is limited only to being an India entry strategy only for the foreign companies.